Best practices on how to write an efficient design brief and the information it should contain.

 - Be clear and concise - keep your briefs efficiently structured, with concise sentences.
 Bullet points work great!

 - Tell us the WHY - it is less about throwing tens of inspiration links at your designer than it is about what motivates your choices.

-- Use tools - there are plenty of helpful softwares out there, meant to make your business life easier.
+- Use tools - there is plenty of helpful software out there, meant to make your business life easier.
 Loom, for example, helps you record videos of your screen where you can pinpoint what you want and like, or Balsamiq, that can help you create wireframes for your web design requests.

 - Set your expectations - do you need a quick brush-up or a complete, well-thought design that can take more time?
 The more we know about this, the more we can adapt to your needs.